 What can we do about food waste?

 On a personal level, we can start in our homes by consuming the produce that we purchase before it can spoil.
-And in the event that our food is spoiled, composting the waste instead of throwing it away will be beneficial.
+Since most of the food we buy isn't eaten right away, correct storing is the alpha and the omega in making sure it lasts as long as possible.
+In the event that our food is spoiled, composting the waste instead of throwing it away will be beneficial.
 We can also reduce food waste by only purchasing what we know we need, rather than an abundance of food that could go bad.

 Outside of that, a lot of the power is in the hands of major corporations, namely supermarket chains that control the food supply chain from farm to transportation to stocking.
 This could possibly be solved by having more strict rules and regulations in place globally, including rules around how food is transported.
 However, this could also be ineffective and essentially a bandaid on a larger issue: the management of the supply chain is often poor, and solutions must be used to improve management.